DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Problem Statement

-The adversary's goal is to extract sensitive information from an isolated execution environment (or enclave) through a cache side-channel attack.
 The adversary can freely configure and modify all software of the system, including privileged software like the operating system (OS).
 He knows the initial memory layout of the enclave, i.e., the code and initial data of the enclave.
-Furthermore, we assume that the adversary can initiate the enclave arbitrarily often, if the enclave does interact with an external entity we assume the adversary can simulate the external entity, e.g., by replaying data when needed.
+Furthermore, we assume that the adversary can initiate the enclave arbitrarily often.

 However, the adversary cannot directly access the memory of the enclave.
 The internal processor state (e.g., the CPU registers) is inaccessible to the adversary, in the event of an interrupt the state is securely stored in an isolated memory region.
-He cannot modify the code or initial data of the enclave, i.e., the integrity of the enclave is ensured.\footnote{In case of SGX the remote attestation mechanism ensures that secret data is only deployed to unmodified enclaves.}
+The adversary cannot modify the code or initial data of the enclave, as enclave's integrity can be verified using remote attestation.

-For this work we focus on cache side channels based on secret-dependent \emph{data} accesses in memory.
-Memory accesses to code can leak sensitive data as well, however, we limit the scope of this paper to data memory access only and discuss code randomization in \Cref{sec:relwork}.
+We consider our work orthogonal to the recently discovered platform vulnerabilities Meltdown~\cite{Lipp2018meltdown} and Spectre~\cite{Kocher2018spectre} that leverage transient execution to read secrets across isolation boundaries.
+Although these vulnerabilities apply to SGX enclaves as well~\cite{sgxpectre, foreshadow}, Intel has already issued security updates for SGX that address such attacks~\cite{sgxpectre}.
+Also, SGX platform keys from unpatched (and thus potentially compromised) platforms can be identified at the time of attestation and revoked~\cite{sgxpectre}.
+The more general problem of data-access driven side-channels is much harder to solve in architectures like SGX. \abbrev addresses this latter and more difficult problem.

-We assume that the adversary has a noise-free cache side-channel and can obtain a ``perfect cache trace'' of the enclave.
-This means that he can observe all memory accesses of an enclave, e.g., using a cache attack technique such as Prime+Probe~\cite{Osv2006}, where the adversary infers information about the victim's memory accesses by monitoring evictions in its own cache lines (the attack works because the victim's and the attacker's memory compete for the same cache lines).
-He can precisely determine which cache line has been used by the enclave and also the order in which the cache lines have been accessed.\footnote{This assumption is strictly stronger than the adversary's capabilities in paging-based side-channel attacks.} The adversary cannot extract information which is more fine grained than accesses to cache lines, i.e., the offset inside a cache line is not observable to him.
+We assume the position of the attacker to be as strong as possible and therefore we will assume him to have a noise-free cache side-channel and to be able to obtain a ``perfect cache trace'' of the enclave.
+This means that he can observe all memory accesses of an enclave, e.g., using a cache attack technique such as Prime+Probe~\cite{Osv2006}.
+He can precisely determine which cache line has been used by the enclave and also the order in which the cache lines have been accessed.
+The adversary cannot extract information which is more fine grained than accesses to cache lines, i.e., the offset inside a cache line is not observable to him (see \Cref{sec:subline} for a discussion of possible attacks with finer granularity).
+Additionally, for each memory access, the adversary can gain information about the accessed memory pages of an enclave~\cite{Xu2015,Bulck2017}.